 We would also love to hike the Hardergrat Trail in Switzerland, Aonach Eagach in Scotland, and the GR20 in Corsica.
 All of these are challenging hikes.
 The GR20 is a 112-mile trek that is often labeled as Europe’s toughest hiking trail.

-Madeira and the Azores are high on our to-do list.
-We had a big trip here planned that was cancelled during COVID, but hopefully we will get here soon.
+The Azores are high on our to-do list.
+We had planned a trip here in 2020 but it was cancelled during COVID and we have yet to reschedule it.

 What are your favorite hikes in Europe?
 We are always looking for new hiking trails and new hiking destinations and we would love to hear your list of best hikes in Europe (let us know in the comment section below).
 Thanks!